Hygiene and Bucco-dental Status of Patients With Oral Streptococcal Endocarditis

 The purpose of this study is identify the situations with risk, by comparing the oral health status and the hygiene of patients having an IE with oral streptococci to those in patients having an IE with microorganisms not of oral origin.

-- Detailed Description
+Detailed Description

 It is a case-control observational study.
 The IE cases are recruited in hospitals participating to the french prospective observational "EI2008" cohort.
+Cases are IE with oral streptococci whereas controls are IE with microorganisms not of oral origin.

-- Major patient
+- •Major patient

-- Definite IE caused by oral streptococci (case) or by non-oral pathogens (control)
+- •Definite IE caused by oral streptococci (case) or by non-oral pathogens (control)

-Name Time Method Oral health status During the IE event Dental and periodontal evaluation by a dental surgeon or a stomatologist, according to a protocol of standardized examination
+Dental and periodontal evaluation by a dental surgeon or a stomatologist, according to a protocol of standardized examination